 In an era that craves anytime, anywhere content consumption, it isn’t surprising that connected TV is dominating the charts.
 Consumers aren’t the only ones excited about CTV; advertisers are eager to connect with their audience through long-form video on a bigger screen.

 This year, connected TV impressively surpassed mobile in digital video ad impressions.
 While some advertisers are ready to take the leap, others are a bit hesitant, thanks to myths and misconceptions that have been circulating about CTV advertising and OTT marketing.

 We’re here to debunk those myths, so you have the most accurate information to make decisions on your marketing strategy.

 Myth #1 – CTV advertising is too complex to understand.

 It’s common for advertisers to shy away from connected TV advertising because they are not sure what it is or how it works.
-It’s actually surprisingly simple.
+But it’s actually surprisingly simple.
 Connected TV is just television, delivered differently.

 To put it simply, the purchase of premium access to highly targeted audiences guarantees that your content is served to the exact people you want to see it, at the right time.
 You also have the benefit of knowing your ad’s reach, engagement, and conversions, all in a single place – something not found on linear television channels.